 About the condition of Nordic vintage tableware

-The Scandinavian vintage tableware, glass and pottery products that we carry in our shop were manufactured about half a century ago and used in ordinary Scandinavian households.
-We select and deliver the cleanest items possible, but even if the item is in good condition, it will still need to be handled by humans at least once.
+The Scandinavian vintage tableware, glass, and ceramic products that we sell at our store were manufactured about half a century ago and were used in ordinary Scandinavian households.
+We select and deliver items that are as clean as possible, but even items that are in good condition will have been touched by someone at least once.

-Therefore, please keep in mind that the condition evaluations we do at our shop are not based on the premise of new tableware or products, but only as vintage products .
-The evaluation is based on the premise that the item is in "beautiful condition for a half-century-old product" and "the item is in particularly good condition among the items on the vintage market."
+Please note that the condition evaluations conducted at our store are not based on new tableware or products, but only as vintage items .
+The evaluation is based on the assumptions that ``the item is in beautiful condition for a product that is about half a century old'' and ``the item is in particularly good condition among items available in the vintage market.''
+Unless otherwise specified, all products sold in our store are vintage products that have been manufactured for approximately 50 years.

-Evaluations using ★ are performed comprehensively in consideration of the condition of various products that our shop has handled and the general condition of vintage items in circulation.
+Ratings using ★ are done empirically, taking into account the condition of various products we have handled in the past and the general usability of vintage items in circulation.

-Please see the following page for details of the condition evaluation by ★.
+Please see the page below for details on condition evaluation by ★.

 <About condition evaluation>